neonipun/overthewire-bandit/writeup.md

 ```

 Now again, doing it for each and every file is very inefficient.
-Here the Linux wildcard character asterisk (*) would be usefule to use.
+Here the Linux wildcard character asterisk (*) would be useful.
 It matches one or more occurrences of any character, including no character.
 So, using it to match all file names to check with ``` file ``` would help.
 ```
 bandit4@bandit:~/inhere$ file ./*
 ./-file00: data